hanzoai/app/FAQ.md

 ### **"Received structured exception #0xc0000005: access violation"**
 If you are getting this, you are probably on Windows.
 The fix is generally to update the [Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)

-### **"Miniflare or Wrangler errors in Windows"**
-You will need to make sure you have the latest version of Visual Studio C++ installed (14.40.33816), more information here https://github.com/stackblitz-labs/hanzo-ai/issues/19.
 </details>

 ---